gatortarheel/markdownpython/README.md

 * type "quit()" to exit the python environment

 Jupyter will need to be downloaded onto your Cloud9 environment
-* type "sudo python -m pip install jupyter" to install jupyter
+* type `sudo python -m pip install jupyter` to install jupyter
-* To start your instance of Jupyter notebook, type "jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser"
+* To start your instance of Jupyter notebook, type `jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser`
 * This will load a Jupyter notebook instance - the next section will explain how to navigate to this notebook
 <img src="cloud9jupyter.gif">
 Next, you want to access your Jupyter notebook from your local browser but still connected to your Cloud9 instance to create, essentially, a cloud-based Jupyter notebook.
 There are 3 components of the URL needed to access your notebook.